avaneesh717/spam-detection/README.md

 Each user can see only their own contact list.

-🌍 Task 2: Global Database and Spam Marking
+ Global Database and Spam Marking

 Global Database